MeetPatel41011/MAD_Assignment-2/Readme.md

 ###Project submission of MAD, Assignment-2

-#Collage blog system
+#college  blog system
-##-A blog system for specific a collage and limited to a collage to know others activities and share all your activities.
+##-A blog system for specific a college  and limited to a college to know others activities and share all your activities.